Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/README.md

-# Module kotlinx-coroutines-core-js
+# Module kotlinx-coroutines-core

-Core primitives to work with coroutines on Kotlin/JS.
+Core primitives to work with coroutines, available on all platforms.

 Coroutine builder functions: